Ward 11 University—Rosedale: 2018 municipal election

 Ward 11 University—Rosedale was first contested during the 2018 municipal election with seven candidates.
 Mike Layton was ultimately elected with 69.56 per cent of the vote.

 Geography

 Ward 11 is part of the Toronto and East York community council.

 University—Rosedale's west boundary is Ossington Avenue, and its east boundary is Bayview Avenue, the Don River, Rosedale Valley Road, Bloor Street, Charles Street, College Street and Yonge Street.
 The Canadian Pacific Railway tracks, Yonge Street, Mount Pleasant Cemetery and the Moore Park Ravine make up the north boundary, and Dundas Street makes up the south boundary.

+It encompasses the neighbourhoods of University, the Discovery District, The Annex, Yorkville, and Rosedale.